slatedocs/slate/source/includes/_reference.md

 * [Contact Github](https://github.com/contact) about allowing read-only access.
 This will ensure it stays top-of-mind.
 * This is optional and you are able to view backtrace information w/o the integration.
 It's likely possible to even write a UserScript to open the code locally in your editor or on Github.

+#### Workaround for read-only Github Access

+With a few extra steps, you can grant Scout read-only access.
+Here's how:

+* Create a team in your Github organization with read-only access to the respective application repositories.
+* Create a new Github user and make them a member of that team.
+* Authenticate with this user.

 ## Billing

 ### Free Trial